rreube3/CSE6250/README.txt

 Download:
   - Graders will need to navigate to https://github.com/commonsense/conceptnet-numberbatch and download numberbatch-en-19.08.txt.gz (English-only).
 Graders should save the txt.gz file in the "data" folder and use the read_numberbatch.py script to convert and rename it to numberbatch-en.txt
-  - All other data, feature creation, and model training/evaluation scripts can be downloaded from our team's GitHub at [INSERT GITHUB URL], note some of these files were not created by our team and have been included for grader convenience
+  - All other data, feature creation, and model training/evaluation scripts should be downloaded from our team's GitHub at [INSERT GITHUB URL], note some of these files were not created by our team and have been included for grader convenience
   - Our project team gathered the following files from external data sources and included them in our GitHub:
     - 500_Reddit_users_posts_labels.csv from https://github.com/jpsain/Suicide-Severity/tree/master/Data
     - labMT from https://rdrr.io/cran/qdapDictionaries/man/labMT.html